cunybpl/nycet_pnp/src/content/guides/components/constant-speed-constant-volume-pump-motor.md

     </tbody>
 </table>

-## Key Values Needed to Assess Energy Consumption
+## Evaluation of Energy Consumption

 The primary energy source for a CSCV pump is the electricity used to run the pump motor.
 Table 2 provides a summary of measurements needed to quantify the annual energy consumption and operating characteristics of the CSCV pump and motor.